OTI Festival 1985: Festival overview

 The festival was held on Saturday 21 September 1985, beginning at 23:30 CEST (21:30 UTC).
 It was directed by Francisco Navarrete and presented by Paloma San Basilio and Emilio Aragón.
 The musical director was Eduardo Leiva, who conducted the 47-piece orchestra when required.
 The draw to determine the running order (R/O) was held on 20 August at La Rábida Friary in Palos de la Frontera (Huelva).
 Participants began rehearsing at the Teatro Lope de Vega on 16 September.

 The show was opened with the hosts singing together "La música".
 In between the competing songs, the Ciudad de Sevilla ballet made a performance dancing sevillanas and Paloma San Basilio sang the song "Por culpa de una noche enamorada".
-The interval act featured a star guest performance by Rocío Jurado singing the songs "¡Decir Sevilla!" and "Necesito estar sola", and a medley of her hits "Ese hombre", "Lo siento mi amor", "Si amanece", "Como una ola", and "Señora", acompanied by the orchestra conducted by José Luis Sanesteban.
+The interval act featured a star guest performance by Rocío Jurado singing the songs "¡Decir Sevilla!" and "Necesito estar sola", and a medley of her hits "Ese hombre", "Lo siento mi amor", "Si amanece", "Como una ola", and "Señora", accompanied by the orchestra conducted by José Luis Sanesteban.
 Due to a three-way tie for first place during the voting, Rocio Jurado had to improvise and extend her performance to give the jury time to determine the result.

-The winner was the song "El fandango aquí" performed by Eugenia León representing Mexico; with "Y tú prohibida" by Marcelo Alejandro representing Argentina and "La Niña, la Pinta y la Santa María" by Jesús Fichamba representing Ecuador both placing second; and "Para poder vivir" by Juan Carlos Duque representing Chile placing third.
+The winner was the song "El fandango aquí", written by Marcial Alejandro, and performed by Eugenia León representing Mexico; with "Y tú prohibida", written by Alejandro Vezzani and Miguel Lorena, and performed by Marcelo Alejandro representing Argentina, and "La Niña, la Pinta y la Santa María", written by Luis Padilla Guevara, and performed by Jesús Fichamba representing Ecuador, both placing second; and "Para poder vivir", written by Hernán Duque and Juan Carlos Duque, and performed by Juan Carlos Duque himself representing Chile, placing third.
 There was a trophy for each of the first three places.
 The first prize trophy was delivered by Guillermo Cañedo, president of OTI; the second prize trophy by Manuel del Valle, mayor of Seville; and the third prize trophy by Nicanor González, president of the OTI programs committee.
 The festival ended with a reprise of the winning entry followed by all the participants singing together "La música".